 Step 7 – The Company Response is Not Acceptable

-If the offer is not acceptable or the company does not respond then file a complaint with the people I mentioned above.
+If the offer is unacceptable or the company does not respond, file a complaint with the people I mentioned above.
 If you send your complaint by mail to those other resources, including copies of your original letter and the return receipt card showing the company received it.
 Send these complaints by mail using certified mail, return receipt requested as well.
 The goal here is to document everything.

 Step 8 – Keep the Company Informed

 Send the company copies of the complaints you send to others as you send them.
-Send them to the company by certified mail, return receipt requested if you want maximum attention.
+Then, send them to the company by certified mail, return receipt requested if you want maximum attention.

-Once you file complaints with the folks I listed above, you may notice the company is much more willing to refund your money and put this matter behind them.
-They want to avoid irritating state regulators, damaging their BBB reputation, and becoming the subject of an FTC, or CFPB investigation.
+Once you file complaints with the folks, I listed above, you may notice the company is much more willing to refund your money and put this matter behind them.
+But, again, this is because they want to avoid irritating state regulators, damaging their BBB reputation, and becoming the subject of an FTC or CFPB investigation.

 Step 9 – A Real Time Suck But Can Be Worth It